 If the starter motor is not receiving full battery power, then the multimeter will register voltage. this voltage usually starts at 5 Volts and up.
 If this happens, well then... this is called a voltage drop, and this is not good.

 OK, now that the testing part is done... let's take a look at what your results mean:

 2.)
-Bench Test the Starter Motor.
-This is another easy test you can do once you have removed the Starter Motor from your Ford (or Mercury or Lincoln) car or pick up or mini-van.
-You can find the step-by-step instructions here: Bench Testing the Starter Motor (at: easyautodiagnostics.com).
+Bench Test the starter motor.
+This is another easy test you can do once you have removed the starter motor from your Ford (or Mercury or Lincoln) car or pick up or mini-van.
+You can find the step-by-step instructions here: How to Bench Test a Starter Motor (Step by Step) (at: easyautodiagnostics.com).